 Or maybe it makes you think of a Smithsonian exhibit.
 Displays of early humans, hunting and gathering.
 Whatever memory or feeling you associate with a cave drawing, the image is bound to strike a personal connection far more complex than a poorly drawn stick figure on a rock wall.

-For creative marketers, immersing ourselves in a wide variety of culture is a big part of what we do.
-Think of culture, in all its forms, as an emotional vocabulary that you can draw on and recombine into new ideas.
-You never know what’ll spark your next great idea.
+For creative marketers, immersing yourself in a wide variety of culture is critical.
+Think of culture, in all its forms, as an emotional vocabulary that you can draw on and recombine into new ideas whenever the time comes to do so.

-The advertisers who thought up the Dos Equis commercials probably never thought that reading Hemingway’s biography or watching Jacque Cousteau films would inspire the creation of a brand character that would single-handedly boost sales for a back-of-the-shelf beer.
+The advertisers who thought up the Dos Equis commercials, for example, probably never thought that reading Hemingway’s biography or watching Jacque Cousteau films would inspire the creation of a brand character that would single-handedly boost sales for a back-of-the-shelf beer.

 Similarly, the creators of the “Dumb Ways to Die” PSA probably never guessed that having Schoolhouse Rock cartoons and their lesson-oriented songs stuck in their sub-conscious would inspire a multi-faceted marketing piece promoting adult safety.

 Engaging and understanding a variety of creative expressions – from sculptures to rap albums – can also spark new ideas.
 While the brand that sponsored the Fearless Girl ad doesn’t exactly practice the values it was espousing, it’s tough to argue the effectiveness of its marketing move.
 But did the idea come out of thin air?
 Certainly not.
 Walk into any museum in the world and you’ll find something that looks similar to the bronze sculpture outside Manhattan’s Financial District.